Creating Partnerships to Provide Mental Health and Substance Use Services in Vulnerable Communities

 There are many reasons for the current failure to effectively provide treatment.
 First, there is a shortage of doctors available who are willing and able to treat patients with substance use disorders and are not comfortable prescribing the medication.
 Second, the federal rules create serious barriers to treatment by limiting the number of patients each doctor can treat and by prohibiting the certification of nurse practitioners.
 Third, these barriers continue because of the tremendous ignorance and stigma that is rampant in the medical profession, in the general public and in the recovery communities themselves about medication assisted treatment for substance use disorders.
 BHLI wanted to create a program that will bring treatment to these individuals who are currently outside of the traditional system of care.
 Since recovery programs in the community provide a sanctuary for many of these individuals, BHLI developed a model for bringing the suboxone treatment program into the recovery center.

-Model: The BHLI buprenorphine model is currently operating at two sites: Dee’s Place and Recovery in Community.
-At each site there is a clinical team that consists of a contract registered nurse, a physician, and outreach workers and peer support recovery specialists at the site.
-A primary care physician who is also an addictions specialist see the patients once a week in the community sites and writes the prescriptions.
+Model: The BHLI buprenorphine model is currently operating at four sites, two of which just opened in the Fall of 2017.
+At each site there is a clinical team consisting of a registered nurse, a physician, outreach workers and peer support recovery specialists at the site.
+A primary care physician who is also an addictions specialist sees the patients once a week in the community sites and writes the prescriptions.
 The nurse evaluates and screens the patient and confers with the doctor and site staff during the week.
 The patient calls in to the nurse daily for the first week and any other time that the team determines that additional support/oversight is need.
 The patient is expected to attend daily meetings at the site and to see the addictions counselor as well.
-The pharmacy delivers the medication weekly; no medication is kept on site due to safety concerns in the community.
+No medication is kept at the sites due to safety concerns in the community.
 The team meets weekly for rounds and if a patient is struggling they are brought into the team meeting to discuss a plan for moving forward.
-BHLI staff, join the clinical team for a meeting every 6 weeks to discuss overall problems, successes and strategies.
-Over the past 5 years, over 300 individuals have been enrolled in the program and approximately 30-40 % have been successfully transitioned into ongoing primary care clinics.
+BHLI staff, join the clinical team for every 6 weeks to discuss overall problems, successes and strategies.
+Over the past 7 years, over 600 individuals have been enrolled in the program and approximately 30-35 % have been successfully transitioned into ongoing primary care clinics.
 These numbers are significant not only because they mean that people are continuing treatment, but also because this population previously did not access primary care providers and frequently have serious medical problems that are untreated.
-Transitioning people to primary care provides for comprehensive medical treatment as well as continued drug treatment.
+Transitioning people to primary care provides for comprehensive medical treatment, including treatment for HIV/AIDS and Hepatitis C as well as continued drug treatment.
 The BHLI program is committed to integrating both suboxone treatment and the patients into the traditional medical system of care.